StackVista/stackstate-docs/stackpacks/integrations/logz.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Logz.io

 ## What is the Logz.io StackPack?

-The Logz.io StackPack allows StackState to connect to Logz.io.
+The Logz.io StackPack allows Rancher Observability to connect to Logz.io.

 Using this StackPack, you can:

 * plot log events from Logz.io onto your topology
 * monitor and create event notifications based on Logz.io log events

-Logz.io is a [StackState curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).
+Logz.io is a [Rancher Observability curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).

 ## Installation

-Install the Logz.io StackPack from the StackPacks page in StackState.
+Install the Logz.io StackPack from the StackPacks page in Rancher Observability.

 ## Wildcard search

-StackState provides ability to make Logz.io and Elasticsearch wildcard search operations.
+Rancher Observability provides ability to make Logz.io and Elasticsearch wildcard search operations.
 This approach introduces the **Support Wildcards in values** switch in the Telemetry Sources page for Logz.io.

 ### Optional Prerequisites: